MZN Company — Restricted Evaluator Brief

 Security Research + Vulnerability Discovery

 23 protocols.
 8 critical vulnerabilities.
-Both sides documented.
+Offensive and defensive logic in one stack.

 L4